 A classical education emphasizes the true, the good and the beautiful.
 We look to the past to inform our choices for the future.
 Great character is emphasized through the study of great books and primary documents and the Academy’s relentless focus on it as a valuable trait.
 As Thoreau stated, “You cannot dream yourself into character; you must hammer and forge yourself one.”

-A perfect starting point to answering the question what is a Classical Education can be found here.
-An Introduction to Classical Education: A Guide for Parents, by Dr. Christopher A. Perrin is one of our foundational documents and is available for ordering or a free PDF download.
+An Introduction to Classical Education: A Guide for Parents, by Dr. Christopher A. Perrin is one of our foundational documents and is available for ordering or a free PDF download, here.